cdancy/jenkins-rest/README.md

 # jenkins-rest

-Java client, built on top of jclouds, for working with Jenkins REST API.
+Java client is built on the top of jclouds for working with Jenkins REST API.

 ## Setup